apache/jena-site/source/documentation/io/streaming-io.md

 Files ending in `.gz` are assumed to be gzip-compressed.
-Input and output to such files takes this into account, including looking for the other file extension.  `data.nt.gz` is a parsed as a gzip-compressed N-Triples file.
+Input and output to such files takes this into account, including looking for the other file extension.  `data.nt.gz` is parsed as a gzip-compressed N-Triples file.

 ## StreamRDF